-Figure 9: Number of ANBs that the respondent adjudicators are registered with
+Figure 9: Number of ANBs that the respondent adjudicators are registered with Based on 44 received responses

 However, joining an ANB panel is not always straightforward and may involve a lengthy recruitment process and/or minimum qualification requirements.
 Out of the participating ANBs, only RICS had a capped panel of adjudicators.
 RICS commented: